B0neShAd0w/Hacktoria/Far Away Outpost.md

 Next step was to work through the new list of towns/villages that match the criteria and adding them to a new list for further analysis.

-Using <a href="https://overpass-turbo.eu/">overpass turbo</a>, I entered each result into the search area and zoomed the view out so that the small towns show and then run the below query, we can exclude any peaks that are NOT near a road, this now gives a smaller list.
+Using <a href="https://overpass-turbo.eu/">overpass turbo</a>, I entered each result into the Search Area and zoomed the view out so that the really small townships show and then run the query below, we can exclude any peaks that are NOT near a road.

+This now gives a smaller list to work with.

 ```
 [out:json][timeout:25];